HL7/cql/input/pages/02-authorsguide.md

 @2016-01-01 – 1.1 years
 ```

-Will result in the value [.lit]#@2015-01-01#, the decimal component is truncated.
+Will result in the value <span class="lit">@2015-01-01</span>, the decimal component is truncated.
 When this decimal truncation occurs, run-time implementations should issue a warning.
 When it’s possible to determine at compile-time that this truncation will occur, a warning should be issued by the translator.

 To avoid the potential confusion of calendar-based date/time arithmetic with definite duration date/time arithmetic, CQL defines definite-duration date/time arithmetic for seconds and below, and calendar-based date/time arithmetic for seconds and above.
 At the second, calendar-based and definite-duration-based date/time arithmetic are identical.
 Using a definite-quantity duration above days (and weeks) in a date/time arithmetic calculation will result in a run-time error.